ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### TABLE_OID

-This is the identifier of a table currently being replicated by the replication sender thread.
+This is the identifier of a table currently being replicated by the replication Sender thread.
 Its value may not correspond to any TABLE_OID value in SYS_TABLES_.

 ##### INDEX_ID

-This is the identifier of an index currently being replicated by the replication sender thread.
+This is the identifier of an index currently being replicated by the replication Sender thread.

 ##### KEY_COLUMN_ID